Pam: How did you decide to start an Educational Advocacy group?

 I place bulk orders for books at a 40% discount.
 With this discount, From Emotions to Advocacy (retail: $19.95) costs less than $12.
 Parents can purchase these books at a discount when they attend.
 This has been very popular.

-It is important that the parents and professionals who attend these meetings are involved in planning so their needs are met.
+It is important that the parents and professionals who attend these meetings are involved in planning so we can meet their needs.
 I have found it helpful to offer a training survey so members can offer their input and suggestions.

 Ethical Issues & District Bashing